CoreyJiang63/VideoQA/csv_prompt.md

 ### 1）For generating questions based on the provided image:

 - Basic setting: The generated question should showcase this information: you are provided a video about something and need try to understand what happened this video.
+- Basic setting: When generating questions and answers, ensure that the framing implies that the person responding to the question has actual, direct access to the video.
+The questions should be phrased in a way that assumes the respondent is analyzing real footage, not imagining or guessing.
+The answers should reflect a clear and detailed understanding of the video's content, as if the respondent is describing what they are directly observing in the video.
+    - For example:
+        - Incorrect Approach: "Imagine you are watching a video, what happened in it?"
+        - Correct Approach: "Watched the provided video, can you describe the sequence of actions that occurred?"
+    - ensures that the generated Q&A pairs are based on the premise that the person being questioned is responding based on direct observation of the video, not on imagination or hypothetical scenarios.

 - Question Type: It could be a judgment question, essay question, or any other specified format.
   - If you want to create judgement question.
 Please ensure the response is No or Yes with the same probability.
 Note that the probability of each response, i.e. Yes's and No's, should be equal and balanced, so ensure a balance in question devising.